Uniformed Services Employment and Reemployment Rights Act

 Civilian Job Rights and Benefits for Service Members

-The Uniformed Services Employment and Reemployment Rights Act (USERRA) was created to protect service members' reemployment rights when they return from a period of service with the uniformed services; this includes the rights of those who have been called from the Reserves or the National Guard.
-Under the USERRA, employers are prohibited from discriminating against their employees based on their military service or obligation.
-The USERRA is administered by the U.S. Department of Labor's Veterans' Employment and Training Service (VETS).
+The Uniformed Services Employment and Reemployment Rights Act (USERRA) was created to protect reemployment rights for service members returning from deployment.
+This Act also applies to those who have been called to duty from the Reserves or the National Guard.
+Under the USERRA, employers are prohibited from discriminating against employees based on their military service or obligation.

-The USERRA offers numerous protections for absent employees who have been performing uniformed services; for example, the USERRA provides that returning service members be reemployed in the same job that they would have attained had they not left their jobs for military service.
-Under the long-standing "escalator" principle, such employees have the right to return with the same seniority, status and pay, as well as other benefits afforded by their seniority.
-The USERRA also requires that employers take reasonable efforts to train or retrain the returning service member in order to refresh or bring up-to-date their skills to help them adjust to reemployment.
+The USERRA offers numerous protections for absent employees who have been performing uniformed services, such as requiring that returning service members be reemployed in the same job they would have attained had they not left for military service.
+Additionally, under the long-standing "escalator" principle, such employees have the right to return with the same seniority, status and pay, as well as other benefits afforded by their seniority.
+The USERRA also requires that employers take reasonable efforts to train or retrain the returning service member in order to refresh or bring their skills up to date.